‘The Leinie’s Guys’ Enrich Our Fishing Culture

 PRESQUE ISLE, Wisconsin — The Leinie’s Guys are seven fishing buddies who appreciate life’s finer pleasures: campfire cocktails, empty boat landings, outhouses with toilet paper, hot breakfasts in town on cold mornings, and bait-shop owners who don’t count minnows.

-The Leinie’s Guys also scorn life’s little nays and annoyances: sticks in the eye, running out of toilet paper, guys who park in the middle of boat landings, sheriffs knocking on the camper door at 1:30 a.m., and bait-shop owners who sell small minnows … and count them.
+The Leinie’s Guys also scorn life’s little nays and annoyances: sticks in the eye, running out of toilet paper, guys who park in the middle of boat landings, sheriffs knocking on the camper door at 1:30 a.m., and bait-shop owners who count the minnows they sell.

 They also value health and commitments.
 Between them, they’ve lived 375 years.
 Each married once and remains so today; the briefest since 1989 and the longest since 1977.
 That’s 250 years of marriage, which equates to 66.67% of their combined time on Earth.